zulip/zulip/help/configure-organization-language.md

 automated messages and invitation emails.
 This setting:

-* Determines the language used for [automated notices](/help/configure-automated-notices) that are sent to streams, including both the topic name and message content.
+* Determines the language used for [automated notices](/help/configure-automated-notices) that are sent to channels, including both the topic name and message content.
 (Automated messages sent to a single user will use that user's preferred language).